We may earn a commission for purchases using links on our site.

-Some of the hats with head nets on the market have a compartment where the net can be stored when not in use.
+Some of the mosquito head net hats on the market have a compartment where the net can be stored when not in use.
 With others, the netting is stored inside the hat.

-You can purhase a hat with head net for under $20.
+You can purchase a hat with a head net for under $20.

 How to Choose Your Head Net or Repellent Hat